 Low GPM/Low Volume 2-Step Solutions

-For washers using lower GPM/PSI pressure washers or simply not performing a high volume of 2-step washing, the methods & equipment listed above may not be compatible or economical for your needs.
+For washers using lower GPM/PSI pressure washers or if you are simply not performing a high amount of 2-step washing, the methods & equipment listed above may not be compatible or economical for your needs.

-Pressure washers below 3.5 GPM may not properly draw detergents using chemical injector systems.
-Some machines may even smaller ¼” high pressure hose fittings meaning the standard ⅜” chemical injector systems are not compatible.
+Pressure washers below 3.5 GPM may not properly draw detergents using 2-step gun systems or other chemical injectors.
+Some machines may also have smaller ¼” high pressure hose fittings meaning standard ⅜” chemical injector systems are not compatible.

 Another option which is very simple but not efficient for 2-step washing is using pump-up sprayers.
 Often these sprayers are used to apply small amounts of specialty chemicals or more concentrated detergents like aluminum brighteners, degreasers, bug remover, wax, etc. These could also be used to apply your separate 2-step products using multiple sprayers.
 As mentioned, this is a slower application process with low pressure for 2-step washing, so adjust your dilution rates & size of wash area accordingly.